 When “body positive” is not body positive

 Many brands and influencers have noticed that the term “body positive” has gained social traction.
 As a result, they are taking on the term as a marketing opportunity rather than truly understanding the purpose of the movement.
-Specifically, Instagram is littered with accounts that use the hashtag #bodypositive or one of its variations, but they still espouse diet culture and are decidedly not weight-neutral.
+Specifically, Instagram is littered with accounts that use the hashtag #bodypositive or one of its variations, but they still espouse diet culture and are decidedly not weight-neutral or fat-positive.
 Some signs to look for to establish whether a brand or influencer is truly body-positive include:

-- Are the models/images primarily showing white, cisgender, able-bodied, Photoshop-enhanced, conventionally attractive (thin) people?
+- Are the models/images primarily showing white, cisgender, able-bodied, Photoshop-enhanced, conventionally attractive, thin people?
 Body positivity is about inclusivity, so you should see a range of skin colors, gender identities, and body sizes, shapes, and abilities.

 - Does the text contain messages about weight loss and/or weight maintenance as if that is a good/positive/healthy pursuit?
 Body positivity must operate from a weight-neutral perspective.